Chronic lymphocytic leukemia care at Mayo Clinic

 If your cancer doesn't require immediate treatment, you can expect:

 - Regular appointments with a specialist.
-For most people, Mayo Clinic recommends appointments every three to six months.
+For most people, Mayo Clinic recommends appointments every 3 to 6 months at first.
 A chronic lymphocytic leukemia specialist will review your test results with you and discuss your concerns.

 - Comprehensive assessment of disease.
-Proven laboratory techniques are used to determine your risk of progression.
-The comprehensive assessment of disease, which is provided for each person with chronic lymphocytic leukemia, uses a combination of laboratory tests and physical examination to determine the risk that you'll need treatment.
+Mayo Clinic experts use proven laboratory techniques to determine your risk of progression.
+Your care team will perform a comprehensive assessment of disease evaluation, which uses a combination of laboratory tests and physical examination to determine the risk that you'll need treatment.

 - Management of complications.
 People with chronic lymphocytic leukemia receive the recommended vaccinations to help manage infection risk.
 Appropriate cancer screenings are used to manage the increased risk of additional types of cancer.